Surrogate Decision Making

 This study, conducted by JAMA, demonstrates “as the population ages, a greater number of hospitalized older adults will have impaired cognition due to a rising prevalence of Alzheimer disease,1 delirium,2 and other related disorders.
 Such patients often face major decisions about their medical care at a time when they cannot communicate their preferences or participate in decision making.
 Prior research examining hospitalized adult patients of all ages has shown that between 25%3 and 40%4 lacked the capacity to make medical decisions based on standardized assessment, and 1 study of hospitalized older adults report that 43% had some degree of cognitive impairment.5

-When patients cannot make decisions, clinicians turn to surrogate decision makers.
-The surrogate is most commonly a close family member who in some cases has been chosen by the patient as a health care power of attorney.”
+When patients cannot make decisions, clinicians turn to surrogate decision-makers.
+The surrogate decision making should be is most commonly a close family member who in some cases has been chosen by the patient as a health care power of attorney.”